charlskv-neu/proserv-cdm-demo/README.md

 4. Use the following command to run the setup kit.

-	- Use the following command to run the starter kit.
-Replace the TenantID, SubscriptionID, ResourceGroupName, SynapseWorkspaceName and SyanpseDefaultADLSName placeholders using the data collected earlier.
+	- Replace the TenantID, SubscriptionID, ResourceGroupName, SynapseWorkspaceName and SyanpseDefaultADLSName placeholders using the data collected earlier.

 	```powershell
 	.\Setup-ProServ-Demo-Environment.ps1 -TenantId <TenantID> -SubscriptionId <SubscriptionId> -ResourceGroupName <ResourceGroupName> -SynapseWorkspaceName <SynapseWorkspaceName> -SyanpseDefaultADLSName <SyanpseDefaultADLSName>